timtimer11/GCP-Stocks-Processing-and-Forecast/README.md

 Jupyter Notebook trained with ARIMA model on the historical data (2 years data + daily dump from API).
 Returns dataframe with forecasted values for each stock, and uploads the data back to the corresponding BigQuery table.

 ### BigQuery
-Data warehouse to store data for each day in separate tables.
+Data warehouse to store daily, historical, and forecasted tables.